-- The Chief Executive may request information from the head contractor, subcontractor or approved ADI and this extends to information concerning the value of the construction project.
+- The Secretary may request information from the head contractor, subcontractor or approved ADI and this extends to information concerning the value of the construction project.

-- A head contractor must annually provide to the Chief Executive:
+- A head contractor must annually provide to the Secretary:

 - a review report; and